JohnFawkes/Plex-Poster-Downloader/README.md

 This tool is perfect for users who want to switch to "Local Assets" agents, use tools like Kometa (formerly PMM), or simply want a backup of their curated artwork stored alongside their media files.

+## **AI WARNING**
+THIS SCRIPT WAS GENERATED USING GOOGLE GEMINI!
+I KNOW THIS CAN BE A TURN OFF FOR SOME BUT HAS BEEN TESTED AND WORKS GREAT!
+JUST GIVING THIS WARNING NOW AS I KNOW SOME DONT LIKE AI MADE SCRIPTS
+YOU HAVE BEEN WARNED.

 ## ✨ Features

 * **Plex-Themed Web UI:** A dark, responsive interface designed to feel like home for Plex users.